 Unlike other tooth replacements, dental implants are designed to last more than 30 years.
 With the right oral hygiene routine and regular dental checkups, your new smile could even last a lifetime!

 To replace multiple teeth at a time, we can attach a bridge to a pair of implants.
 This bridge is specifically customized to fit with dental implants and requires no removal of existing tooth enamel.
 Overall, dental implants are strong enough to hold the restoration and last for several decades.
+But even if your teeth are not consecutively missing, we can place an implant partial that works similar to a puzzle piece.

 If you need to replace all of your upper or lower teeth, we can place a series of dental implants throughout your jaw so it can hold an implant denture.
 Implant dentures are smaller, stronger, and fit more comfortably compared to traditional removable prosthetics.
+They’ll also strengthen your jawbone by providing continuous stimulation and make it possible for you to eat the foods you love without worrying about your prosthetics slipping or falling out of place.

 The total cost of your dental implant treatment will largely depend on your specific needs.
 When replacing teeth, we have to consider the number and type of missing teeth, the location of the teeth, the volume of your jawbone tissue, and whether or not preparatory treatments are needed beforehand.
 Regardless, you can expect your dental implants to be more cost-effective than other methods because of their longevity and functionality.